3 min read

 Review by Kat Autiö | Infocalypse Press

-Reading Rag Pickers felt like existential ASMR, humming deliciously somewhere between comfort and unease.
-The uncanny correspondences begin quietly: a dying man burying jars of coins just to leave behind a pattern, a woman reconfiguring the stick figures on her minivan to redraw her life, an elevator opening on nothing at all.
-These small ruptures in the ordinary accumulate until the book starts to vibrate — not with plot, but with self-recognition.
-Praised by CBC for its wit and humanity, this book also explores the deeper frequencies of entropy, recurrence, and the quiet endurance of meaning after certainty falls away.
+Reading Rag Pickers feels like existential ASMR, humming somewhere between comfort and unease.
+The uncanny correspondences arrive quietly: a dying man burying jars of coins just to leave behind a pattern, a woman rearranging the stick figures on her minivan to redraw her life, an elevator opening on nothing at all.
+These small ruptures accumulate until the book begins to vibrate—not with plot, but with self-recognition.
+Praised by CBC for its wit and humanity, the collection also tunes into deeper frequencies: entropy, recurrence, and the quiet endurance of meaning after certainty falls away.

-Newton writes about the people who keep living after meaning has evaporated: the mathematician still tracing patterns in the static, the woman reading a stranger’s anger sewn into her coat, the performer mouthing his act to the wind, and the woman in the pasture talking to cows because they, at least, won’t interrupt.
-The work is often funny, sometimes bleakly so, but it never feels cruel.
-These are not broken people; they’re temporal archaeologists, digging through the sediment of their own lives.
-Newton’s characters don’t transform; they loop.
-They rehearse the same gestures that no longer save them but still keep them tethered.
-They perform their existence with ritual precision, like they’ve made peace with the fact that repetition might be the truest form of prayer.
+Newton writes about the people who keep living after meaning has evaporated: the mathematician tracing patterns in static, the woman reading a stranger’s anger sewn into her coat, the performer mouthing his act to the wind, the woman in the pasture talking to cows because they, at least, won’t interrupt.
+The work is often funny, sometimes bleakly so, but never cruel.
+These aren’t broken people; they’re temporal archaeologists, digging through the sediment of their own lives.
+Newton’s characters don’t transform—they loop.
+They repeat gestures that no longer save them but still keep them tethered.
 It’s existential, sure, but not grim.
-Newton’s world hums with grace and futility in perfect unison.
+His world hums with grace and futility in perfect unison.

 Newton’s prose has an engineer’s precision and a poet’s restraint.
 He doesn’t announce emotion; he builds the scaffolding and lets you feel the air around it.
-His sentences are beautifully aerodynamic and stripped of drag, though sometimes that polish keeps the heart at arm’s length.
-When he loosens that control, though, the stories breathe differently, like an engine finally idling into warmth.
+The sentences are beautifully aerodynamic, though sometimes that polish keeps the heart at arm’s length.
+When he loosens control, the stories breathe differently, like an engine finally idling into warmth.

-It’s an exquisite image, this death rendered as surrender, but every choice is gentle, and carefully anesthetized.
-Even claw loses its violence under the weight of all that calm.
-There’s no rupture, no harsh consonant or breathless syntax to let the moment wound.
-The diction is devotional, not desperate.
-Newton is choosing this distance, but it’s also the place where the prose could push harder, where one fractured word could make the stillness hurt.
+It’s an exquisite image, but every choice is gentle, carefully anesthetized.
+Even claw loses its violence under all that calm.
+There’s no rupture—no harsh consonant or breathless syntax to let the moment wound.
+The diction is devotional rather than desperate.
+This distance is a deliberate choice, but it’s also where the prose could push harder, where one fractured word might make the stillness hurt.

-“Kate tries again to light her cigarette, flicking the spark wheel again and again to no effect — finally hurling the lighter past the fence into the field.
-She takes the cigarette out of her mouth, breaks it like a promise, throws it to the ground at her feet, and as she looks at it there — as he watches her stare at this perfect white cylinder, now a broken checkmark — the tiny shreds of tobacco spilled on the ground like entrails with no future to portend.” — p.
-64
+“Kate tries again to light her cigarette… finally hurling the lighter past the fence… breaks it like a promise… the tiny shreds of tobacco spilled on the ground like entrails with no future to portend.” (p.
+64)

-The sentence is a masterclass in escalation: hurling, broken, portend — each word lands with the weight of a small catastrophe.
-The verbs are muscular, cinematic; they crack through the rhythm of the scene like sparks refusing to catch.
+The sentence is a masterclass in escalation.
+Hurling, broken, portend—each word lands with the weight of a small catastrophe.
+The verbs are muscular and cinematic, cracking through the scene like sparks refusing to catch.
 Even the image of the “broken checkmark” feels accusatory, a visual punctuation of failure.

-Newton’s language here doesn’t just describe anger or grief — it performs it.
-The syntax unravels with her, the hard consonants striking like the flicks of that useless lighter.
-The repetition of again becomes a pulse, a skipped heartbeat inside the prose.
-By the time the tobacco “spills like entrails,” the writing itself seems to bleed.
-In moments like this, Newton abandons observation for embodiment; the prose stops analyzing despair and starts to become it.
+Here, Newton’s language doesn’t just describe grief or anger; it performs it.
+The syntax unravels with Kate, the hard consonants striking like the flicks of that useless lighter.
+By the time the tobacco “spills like entrails,” the prose itself seems to bleed.
+In moments like this, Newton abandons observation for embodiment—the writing stops analyzing despair and starts to become it.

-That same oscillation — between control and release — structures the collection as a whole.
-The stories in Rag Pickers speak to each other in recursive murmurs, replaying questions that don’t want answers.
+That oscillation between control and release shapes the collection as a whole.
+The stories speak to one another in recursive murmurs, replaying questions that don’t want answers.
 Newton isn’t chasing transformation; he’s tracing orbit.
-His characters circle entwined ideas, each pass a little closer, a little truer.
-Read as a whole, the book feels like déjà vu made tender.
-By the end, you’ve walked through a gallery of still lives that somehow breathe.
-Nothing resolves, and yet everything reverberates.
-You close the book feeling the way you do after waking from a long dream: disoriented but newly convinced that time doesn’t move forward at all, it just folds beautifully, stubbornly back on itself.
-Rag Pickers is an ontological hymn with a sly grin, full of echoes, equations, and small mercies.
-It’s proof that repetition isn’t the end of meaning, it’s how meaning remembers itself.
+Read together, the book feels like déjà vu made tender.
+Nothing resolves, and yet everything lingers.
+You close it the way you wake from a long dream: disoriented, but with the sense that time doesn’t really move forward at all—it folds back on itself, quietly and stubbornly.

 Details: